A Declaration of the Independence of Cyberspace: Critical response

 Because of its subject matter, Barlow's work quickly became famous and widely distributed on the Internet.
 Within three months, an estimated 5,000 websites had copies of the declaration.
 At nine months, that number was estimated to be 40,000.
-To approach Barlow's vision of a self-governing Internet, a virtual magistrate was set up by the Cyberspace Law Institute, now hosted by the Chicago-Kent College of Law.
+To approach Barlow's vision of a self-governing Internet, the Cyberspace Law Institute set up a virtual magistrate, now hosted by the Chicago-Kent College of Law.
 Magistrates would be appointed by the institute and other legal groups to solve online disputes.
 The declaration has been criticized for internal inconsistencies.
-The declaration's assertion that 'cyberspace' is a place removed from the physical world has also been challenged by people who point to the fact that the internet is always linked to its underlying geography.
+The declaration's assertion that 'cyberspace' is a place removed from the physical world has also been challenged by people who point to the fact that the Internet is always linked to its underlying geography.

 Outside the Internet, the response was less positive.
 Larry Irving, the Assistant Secretary of Commerce, said that a lack of safeguards would "slow down the growth of what is likely to be a major boon for consumers and business".
 In the online magazine HotWired, one columnist referred to his document as simply "hogwash".

-By 2002 the number of sites copying the declaration was estimated to have dropped to 20,000.
+By 2002, the number of sites copying the declaration was estimated to have dropped to 20,000.
 In 2004, Barlow reflected on his 1990s work, specifically regarding his optimism.
 His response was that "we all get older and smarter".
-But a 2016 article in Wired insisted "Barlow himself wants to be clear: He stands by his words just as much today."
-It quotes Barlow as saying "The main thing I was declaring was that cyberspace is naturally immune to sovereignty and always would be.
+But a 2016 article in Wired insisted, "Barlow himself wants to be clear: He stands by his words just as much today."
+It quotes Barlow as saying, "The main thing I was declaring was that cyberspace is naturally immune to sovereignty and always would be.
 I believed that was true then, and I believe it’s true now."